HOME > Sustainability > Respect the Environment > Water Resource Management

 ・Reduce water use

 Focusing on areas with high water supply risk and factories that use a lot of water, we evaluate water use at our partner factories, working with them to reduce water consumption.
-We have set a reduction target of 10% per unit of water used at each factory from the 2020 levels by the end of 2025 at our partner factories that account for 80% of total water consumption.
+We have set a reduction target of 10% per unit* of water withdrawal by end 2025 compared to 2020 levels at each of the major garment factories and fabric mills accounting for 80% of the water withdrawal in 2020 to make our products.

 ・Introduce water-saving technologies